 What language do they speak in Iraq?

-Speaking English in Kurdistan
+Communicating in Kurdistan

 We definitely recommended that you try to learn a few of the really basic terms, especially if you’re traveling on your own.